 What Is Cryptocurrency?
+An Introduction to Crypto

 For instance, whereas a government can easily freeze or even seize a bank account located in its jurisdiction, it’s very difficult for it to do the same with funds held in cryptocurrency — even if the holder is a citizen or legal resident.

 On the other hand, cryptocurrencies come with a host of risks and drawbacks, such as illiquidity and value volatility, that don’t affect many fiat currencies.

 How Cryptocurrencies Work

-The source codes and technical controls that support and secure cryptocurrencies are highly complex.
+It’s true that the source codes and technical controls that support and secure cryptocurrencies are highly complex.
 However, laypeople are more than capable of understanding the basic concepts and becoming informed cryptocurrency users.